biplobsd/biplobsd.github.io/apps/as.md

 ---

 <center>
-<iframe class="w-full h-96" src="https://www.youtube.com/embed/tH3DBDNKc8c" title="Addition and Subscription Extension" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="w-full h-96" src="https://www.youtube.com/embed/tH3DBDNKc8c" title="Addition and Subtraction Extension" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-Addition and Subscription is a browser extension that helps you practice simple addition and subtraction expression.
+Addition and Subtraction is a browser extension that helps you practice simple addition and subtraction expression.
 It is like a quiz extension.

 FEATURES
 ----------------------------------